Mathematics Courses

 Introduction to Post-Secondary Mathematics

 Introduction to Post-Secondary Mathematics is for students who have completed Algebra 2 but may not be ready to pursue Pre-Calculus.
-The focus of the course is to provide a reinforcement of the math skills necessary to enter a college level math course.
-There are four pillars of the course: Extended Topics in Algebraic Functions & Trigonometry, Foundations of Pre-Calculus, Statistics, and Financial Literacy.
+The focus of the course is to provide reinforcement of the math skills necessary to enter a college-level math course.
+There are four pillars of the course: Extended Topics in Algebraic Functions and Trigonometry, Foundations of Pre-Calculus, Statistics, and Financial Literacy.

 -